dmtryshmtv/dmtryshtmv.github.io/ITSRG.md

 ## Winter Quarter

-[3/5/19] presents on Lecture 7 of [^9].
+[3/5/19] Tong Yitang presents on Lecture 7 of [^9].
 Topics include maximum entropy density estimation, information projection, and the duality of maximum entropy with maximum likelihood estimation.

 [2/26/19] David Weber presents on Lecture 6 of [^9].
 Topics include graphical models.